TRT Global - US backs plan to suspend COVID-19 vaccine patents | Money Talks

 US backs plan to suspend COVID-19 vaccine patents | Money Talks

 For months, the US and the EU have resisted calls to share their COVID-19 vaccine patents.
-But now Washington says it will help developing countries gain access to the intellectual property and Brussels has indicated it's willing to follow suit.
-If approved, the measure could speed up the global roll-out of the jabs.
+But this week, Washington said it wants to help developing countries gain access to the intellectual property, and Brussels has indicated it's willing to follow suit.
+If approved, the measure could speed-up the global roll-out of the injections.
 But as Mobin Nasir reports, striking a deal and getting pharmaceutical companies to stick to it, could take months.
-We got more on this with Luke McDonagh in London.
-He's an intellectual property specialist and an assistant professor at the London School of Economics' law department. #VaccinePatents #COVID19 #WHO
+Luke McDonagh is an intellectual property analyst and associate professor at the London School of Economics' Law Department.
+I began by asking him if the drug companies' argument that patent waivers will not improve the rollout of vaccines, holds weight. #VaccinePatents #COVID19 #Pharmaceuticals

 US backs plan to suspend COVID-19 vaccine patents | Money Talks